Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 • Costumes of the characters, quidditch equipment, dresses, uniforms...

-• Ah, but at Harry Potter Studios Park you can not only see things but also do magic by wielding a wand or riding on a flying broomstick.
+• Ah!
+But at Harry Potter Studios Park you can not only see things but also do magic by wielding a wand or riding on a flying broomstick.

 Don't forget to bring your camera because you'll want to take lots of pictures during your visit - you'll have a blast!